-The sync function does not allow any processor in the communicator to proceed beyond this call until all processors in the communicator have reach the call.
-This is used in some parallel programming situations to guarantee a consistent state across all processors, however, there should be relatively little need for this call in GridPACK.
+The sync function does not allow any processor in the communicator to proceed beyond this call until all processors in the communicator have reached the call.
+This is used in some parallel programming situations to guarantee a consistent state across all processors.
+In general, there should be relatively little need for this call in GridPACK.
+See, however, the comment below at the end of the section on GlobalStore.